MartinRGB/LearnCube-iOS/README.md

 As a motion designer（[My Dribbble](https://dribbble.com/MartinRGB)）,I begin to learn some code.

-When I saw the Lush App,I'm very interesting in its tabbar's deisgn.The Square moved in tab bar and changed color,I like the wonderful effect!That's why I make this demo.
+When I saw the Lush App,I'm very interesting in its tabbar's design.The Square moved in tab bar and changed color,I like the wonderful effect!That's why I make this demo.

 In this demo,I try to use CABasicAnimation/POP Animation/Animatewithduration to make effect better.